stylesuxx/v3xctrl/docs/Latency.md

 # Latency

-Here is a flow chart showing the latency in the system.
-We need to consider two chains:
+This flow chart illustrates where latency occurs in the system.
+We consider two chains:

-- The streamer-to-viewer chain (video)
-- The viewer-to-streamer chain (control)
+- Streamer -> Viewer (video path)
+- Viewer -> Streamer (control path)

-Looking at the chart makes it clear that there is a lot of potential for introducing latency, and only some of the stages are under our control:
+There are multiple stages where latency is introduced, and only some of them are under our control:

 ```
 ------------
 | Streamer |
 ------------
-| Camera   | 15–25 ms (may increase in low light)
+| Camera   | 15–25 ms (sensor exposure & frame readout, may increase in low light)
-| Encoder  | 3 ms
+| Encoder  | 3-6 ms (H.264 hardware encoder, resolution and bitrate dependent)
 | UDP      | 0.5–1.5 ms (RTP packaging + kernel/network stack delay)
 ------------
-| Network  | 20–40 ms (4G latency, variable)
+| Network  | 20–40 ms (typical 4G RTT, variable; occasional spikes possible)
 ------------
 | Viewer   |
 ------------
 | UDP      | 0.5–1.5 ms
-| Decoder  | 1–3 ms
+| Decoder  | 1–3 ms (hardware-accelerated H.264 decode)
 ------------
-| Display  | 2–8 ms
+| Display  | 2–8 ms (OS buffering, vsync interval, display refresh delay)
 ------------
 ```

-So from capturing a frame to displaying it on the screen, it takes **42–82 ms on average**.
+From capturing a frame to displaying it on-screen, the average latency is roughly **42–84 ms**, depending on network conditions.
+Latency spikes beyond this range are possible during poor signal quality or congested networks.
-This heavily depends on the network, and latency spikes are possible.

 ```
 ------------
 | Viewer   |
 ------------
-| Control  | 0.1–0.3 ms (command generation & queuing)
+| Control  | 0.1–0.3 ms (input event handling, message queueing)
 | UDP      | 0.5–1.5 ms (kernel stack, NIC buffer)
 ------------
-| Network  | 20–40 ms (4G latency, variable)
+| Network  | 20–40 ms (typical 4G RTT, variable)
 ------------
 | Streamer |
 ------------
 | UDP      | 0.5–1.5 ms (receive, buffer copy)
 | Process  | 0.5–2 ms (command parsing & execution)
 ------------
-| Actuator | 1–5 ms (GPIO/PWM write, driver delay)
+| Actuator | 1–5 ms (GPIO/PWM write, motor driver response time)
 ------------
 ```

-From seeing the image, reacting to it, and sending a control packet back to the client, it takes **22.6–50.3 ms**.
+From reacting to a video frame and sending a control packet back to the streamer, the control latency is typically **22–50 ms**.

-This means we have a total, combined latency (end to end) of 64.6ms - 132.3ms.
+## Total End-to-End Latency

+Combined latency is therefore in the range of 65–135 ms, under normal conditions.

-> **End to end latency below 150ms is generally considered acceptable for responsive remote control.**
+> End-to-end latency below ~150 ms is generally considered acceptable for responsive remote control.

-> **NOTE**: You can clearly see, that our **largest contributor to latency is in the network**.
-Choosing a good, reliable 4G provider is crucial for a smooth user experience.
+> The **largest contributor** to latency is the **cellular network**.
+Choosing a strong, low-congestion 4G provider is crucial for good performance.

 ## UDP Relay
-When using the UDP Relay instead of the direct connection, the latency increases slightly.
+When using a UDP Relay instead of a direct connection, expect **additional latency of 2–8 ms** due to extra packet processing and routing through the relay server.
+The increase is typically negligible compared to total 4G latency but may add up if the relay server is geographically distant.